minio/docs/source/includes/linux/common-installation.rst

 .. dropdown:: arm64 (ARM 64-bit processors)

-   Use one of the following options to download the MinIO server installation file for a machine running Linux on an ARM 64-bit processor, such as the Apple M1 or M2.
+   Use one of the following options to download the MinIO server installation file for a machine running Linux on an ARM 64-bit processor.

    .. tab-set::